Are you interested in having your own Gigatron? We make it available as a do-it-yourself kit so you can make one yourself! The kit includes:

 If, after watching the videos, you’re unsure, we can recommend that you test your skills with a small project before embarking on the Gigatron.
 For example, Conrad sells a little kit for practicing.
 There is also a similar Velleman MK102 kit that you can buy at several places such as Amazon.
 See the FAQ to read more on options if you’re not comfortable soldering one yourself.

-We can ship by registered mail that includes tracking.
-Shipping rates are:
+We can ship by registered mail that includes tracking and insurance.
+Shipping rates are currently:

-If you order from outside Europe, please keep in mind that import duties might be added by your country’s customs.
+If you order from outside the European Union, please keep in mind that duties might be added by your country’s customs.
 These are normally collected separately by the courier.
 We don’t have control over that.
+So far, we didn’t get reports on any import duties charged for kits shipped to the United States.

-If you are within the EU, the easiest is an international bank transfer without additional costs, thanks to IBAN.
+If you are in Europe, the easiest is probably an international bank transfer without additional costs, thanks to IBAN and SEPA.